Charlotte Gregg: Career

-Gregg played the part of Charity Fernbrook in Home and Away, who was a member of The Believers cult and prior to that was a midwife.
-The character was in the show originally as a cult member but was brought back by force by Mama Rose to induce the labour of Tasha.
-Gregg also played Tracy O'Donnell, wife of Jarrod O'Donnell in the BBC commissioned Australian drama Out of the Blue.
-She also played the lead character in the 2007 romantic comedy All My Friends Are Leaving Brisbane.
+In 2005, Gregg had a guest role in medical drama All Saints, before landing a role in long-running soap opera Home and Away, playing the recurring role of Charity Fernbrook, a member of 'The Believers' cult, who was previously a midwife.
+The character was brought back by force by Mama Rose to induce the labour of Tasha (Isabel Lucas).
+She then played the lead character of Anthea in the 2007 romantic comedy film All My Friends Are Leaving Brisbane, alongside Ryan Johnson.